An Exact Solver for Submodular Knapsack Problems: Introduction.

 \subsection{Related work.}

 Since the \textsc{Submodular Knapsack-Constrained Maximization} problem is NP-hard, previous research has focused primarily on developing approximation algorithms to tackle it.
-As mentioned above, \citet{sviridenko2004} showed that combining partial enumeration with the classical greedy algorithm -- originally analyzed by~\citet{wolsey1982} -- achieves a $1 - \frac{1}{e}$ approximation of the optimal solution value.
-Moreover,~\citet{feige1998} proved that this is the best possible approximation ratio, unless $P = NP$.
+As mentioned above, \textcite{sviridenko2004} showed that combining partial enumeration with the classical greedy algorithm -- originally analyzed by~\textcite{wolsey1982} -- achieves a $1 - \frac{1}{e}$ approximation of the optimal solution value.
+Moreover,~\textcite{feige1998} proved that this is the best possible approximation ratio, unless $P = NP$.

-In addition to these greedy-based approximate optimal solvers for \textsc{Submodular Knapsack-Constrained Maximization},~\citet{chen2015} introduced a best-first search algorithm for \textsc{Submodular Knapsack-Constrained Maximization}.
-This algorithm includes a hyperparameter that controls its approximation guarantee, allowing it to function as an exact solver for \textsc{Submodular Knapsack-Constrained Maximization}.
-Based on this work,~\citet{sakaue2018} proposed two accelerated best-first search algorithms, called $\Umod$ and $\Udom$, both of which incorporate new termination conditions, with one additionally utilizing a novel heuristic function.
+In addition to these greedy-based approximate optimal solvers for \textsc{Submodular Knapsack-Constrained Maximization},~\textcite{chen2015} introduced a best-first search algorithm for \textsc{Submodular Knapsack-Constrained Maximization}.
+This algorithm includes a parameter that controls its approximation guarantee, allowing it to serve as an exact solver for \textsc{Submodular Knapsack-Constrained Maximization}.
+Based on this work,~\textcite{sakaue2018} proposed two accelerated best-first search algorithms, called $\Umod$ and $\Udom$, both of which incorporate new termination conditions, with one additionally utilizing a novel heuristic function.

-Several exact solvers have been proposed for the special case of \textsc{Submodular Knapsack-Constrained Maximization}, where all elements in the ground set have unit weights, which is the \textsc{Submodular Cardinality-Constrained Maximization} problem. \citet{nemhauser1981} introduced two exact methods for solving this problem: a constraint generation algorithm that employs a binary integer linear program with exponentially many constraints and a branch-and-bound algorithm that utilizes linear programming relaxations.

-An exact cutting-plane method for \textsc{Submodular Cardinality-Constrained Maximization}, implemented as a binary integer linear program with iterative constraint generation, was introduced by~\citet{kawahara2009}. \citet{uematsu2020} enhanced~\citeauthor{nemhauser1981}'s constraint generation algorithm by integrating it into a branch-and-cut framework.
-More recently,~\citet{csokas2024} improved the solver by~\citet{uematsu2020} further by introducing alternative constraint generation heuristics and exploiting structural properties of specific problem instances.
+Several exact solvers have been proposed for the special case of \textsc{Submodular Knapsack-Constrained Maximization}, where all elements in the ground set have unit weights, which is the \textsc{Submodular Cardinality-Constrained Maximization} problem. \textcite{nemhauser1981} introduced two exact methods for solving this problem: a constraint generation algorithm that employs a binary integer linear program with exponentially many constraints and a branch-and-bound algorithm that utilizes linear programming relaxations.
+An exact cutting-plane method for \textsc{Submodular Cardinality-Constrained Maximization}, implemented as a binary integer linear program with iterative constraint generation, was introduced by~\textcite{kawahara2009}. \textcite{uematsu2020} enhanced~\citeauthor{nemhauser1981}'s constraint generation algorithm by integrating it into a branch-and-cut framework.
+More recently,~\textcite{csokas2024} improved the solver by~\textcite{uematsu2020} further by introducing alternative constraint generation heuristics and exploiting structural properties of specific problem instances.